 If your 6ft bar feels nowhere near 30 lbs, you could have a lightweight aluminum bar meant for training the olympic lifts (the snatch and the clean-and-jerk).
 They can also be handy for especially small or weak lifters who can’t handle a 30lb bar, at least not for their warmup sets, or who are using it on an olympic-width (48″) wide rack such as a bench press or power rack.

 These weigh in the range of 10-20 lbs, most of them being 2.5kg / 11lb.

 These are quite rare to just be floating around.
 Usually anyone buying one of these hangs onto it or sells it to someone else who is looking for this very thing.

 Olympic Weightlifting Bars

 This is a particular type of bar that is meant to conform to IWF specifications (see page 47 of the PDF).

-The strictest weight specification for an olympic weightlifting bar is 20kg.
+The weight of an IWF-spec olympic weightlifting bar is 20kg.
 This is the international standard for the purpose of competitions.
 20kg is the men’s bar and corresponds to 44 lbs.

 A women’s bar that meets IWF specs is exactly 15kg or 33lb.